 The Heard Museum

 The Heard Museum used to hold one of the country’s finest collections of American Indian art.
-After scaling back a few years ago, it now holds one of the country’s finest collections of Native American art from the Southwest.
+After a change in direction a few years ago, it now holds the country’s finest collection of Southwestern Native American art.
 But it’s still an amazing collection.
-And, along with the permanent cultural exhibit, the Heard offers a full-range of art exhibits featuring the best work of Native American artists past and present.

 In addition to displaying historic and contemporary art and artifacts, the museum sponsors Native American performances and competitions, educational programming, and special events that support continued development of Native art and culture.